 The Blackhorse Saloon was the biggest such establishment in the capitol and was well known for its high stakes games and marathon poker sessions.
 He knew the stories about its proprietor-the gambler as people called him.

-fool's bet and would part with a king's ransom for the chance to own a man's soul or service.
+Rumor had it the man was wild for a fool's bet and would part with a king's ransom for the chance to own a man's soul or service.
 Raven didn't quite understand the process, but he needed a stake and was willing to lay his soul on the table.

 Take it; before it's shot full of holes.